broen/strobotext.js/README.md

 # strobotext.js

-jQuery plugin for text with a stroboscope effect
+a jQuery plugin for text with a stroboscope effect

 ### It's as easy as it gets:

-HTML:
 ```
 <div class="strobe"></div>
 ```

-JS:
 ```
 $('strobe').strobotext({
 	text    : ['strobo', 'text'],   // text array